okagen/pyBatchDeletingOrCopyingFiles/README.md

-# pyBatchDeletingfiles
+# pyBatchDeletingOrCopyingfiles
-Delete some files which are determined in a csv file .
+Delete or copy some files which are determined in a csv file .